osu-bsli/irec/README.md

 Welcome!
 This is the Monorepo for the Avionics Division of the Buckeye Space Launch Initiative's International Rocket Engineering Competition (IREC) team.

-This IREC team participates in the 30,000 ft, student-researched-and-developed (30K SRAD) category.
+This IREC team competes in the 30,000 ft, student-researched-and-developed (30K SRAD) category.
 For the exact definition of what it means to be a "30K SRAD" team, please consult Section 2.0 in the [IREC Rules & Requirements Document](https://www.soundingrocket.org/irec-documents--forms.html).

 > [!NOTE]
 > **What it's like to be on this team**